Frequently Asked Questions

 How do I know if oolo is right for my business?

-If you have a relatively large portfolio of digital properties (apps or websites) and a sophisticated multi-network/multi-channel, multi-format/multi-campaign, multi-country Monetization/UA setup, you're in the perfect position to benefit from oolo.
+If you have a relatively large portfolio of apps and a sophisticated multi-network/multi-channel, multi-format/multi-campaign, multi-country Monetization/UA setup, you're in the perfect position to benefit from oolo.
 With more moving pieces, it becomes more challenging to coordinate your growth and more difficult to maintain all the data manually. oolo was created specifically for this purpose — to prevent anything from falling through the cracks and to avoid wasting limited human resources.

 If you’d like to learn more, request a demonstration and see it for yourself.